Blessing92/mini-project-2/README.md

 <img src="./problem.png" alt="consensus" title="3k+1">

-These cases are shown on the video from 1:50-2:30
+These cases are shown in the video between 1:50-2:30 minutes

 ## Working method